danielfone/source.daniel.fone.net.nz/source/blog/2013/2013-05-20-a-better-way-to-manage-the-rails-secret-token.markdown

 ### Update — Rails 4.1

 Rails 4.1 introduces the config/secrets.yml file.
 It provides a standard, environment-aware place to load and define secret keys and tokens.
-Although some of the details below may be slight out of date, the same principal applies though: **don't store real secrets in this file!** Load them from the environment like so:
+Although some of the details below may be slightly out of date, the same principal applies: **don't store real secrets in this file!** Load them from the environment like so:

     production:
       secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>